How do I program a SIXCT to the Lyric security system?

 Program the SIXCT by entering programming on the Lyric System, pressing the down arrow and selecting SiX Programming.
 Once on this screen, either power on the SiXCT, or fault the cover tamper.
 Once the serial number has been paired with the system configure the remaining zone parameters.

 The Lyric Controller is an all-in-one security system with both a wireless receiver, and WIFI communication capability built-in.
 In addition to supporting all of Honeywell’s 5800 series wireless security devices, it also supports the new SIX Series bi-directional, encrypted wireless devices.

-The SIXCT is the dual-purpose, encrypted wireless Door/Window transmitter currently available from Honeywell.
+The SIXCT is one of the encrypted wireless Door/Window transmitters currently available from Honeywell.
 Much like its predecessor, the 5816, this device has a built in reed switch, as well as a pair of terminals that a normally closed conventional contact can be wired to.
 If both the reed switch and the terminals are used, the SIXCT will require programming on 2 separate zones.

 NOTE: While in learn mode, the LED on the SIXCT should flash rapidly, 1 second on/1 second off.
 If it flashes slowly, about once every 4 seconds, it indicates this particular SIXCT is already associated with another Lyric, or with another zone on this Lyric.
 Also, these devices can sometimes be difficult to learn into the Lyric if they are too close to it.
 If having difficulty getting a SIXCT to learn in, try moving about 10 feet away from the panel and transmitting again.

 We offer alarm monitoring as low as $10 / monthClick Here to Learn More

 - Julia Ross